Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     z = zva.Ziva()
     z.retrieve_from_scene_selection()

-By default **retrieve_from_scene_selection()** grabs all items that are connected to the selected items.
+By default, **retrieve_from_scene_selection()** grabs all items that are connected to the selected items.
 In this example, therefore, it grabs the fibers and attachments connected to the muscle in addition to the muscle itself.
-Your script editor output should have looked something like this:
+The script editor output should look something like this:

 .. code-block:: python